 - All categories of personal data that are held by us because they are essential for the performance of a contract, will be held for a period of six years, as determined by reference to the Limitations Act 1980, for the purposes of exercising or defending legal claims.

-Pennine Lettings and Sales Limited passes your data to the third parties listed in the section 'Third Party Interests' below, for the purposes of providing our services to you, and for no other purpose.
+The Pennine Property Group passes your data to the third parties listed in the section 'Third Party Interests' below, for the purposes of providing our services to you, and for no other purpose.

-Pennine Lettings and Sales Limited uses overseas web and IT providers.
-Details of what data is sent where, and the safeguards in place, are included in the section 'Third Party Interests' below.
+The Pennine Property Group uses overseas web and IT providers.
+Details of what data is sent where, and the safeguards in place, are included in the section 'Third Party Processors' below.

 Third Party Interests